 These metrics are called the 4 key performance indicators (KPIs).

 You’ll also need to choose other KPIs to measure.
 These will vary depending on your service.
-Use your performance framework as the basis for any decisions you make to measure service performance.
+Use the work you’ve done to set performance metrics for your service as the basis for any decisions you make to measure service performance.

 Metrics and measurements